rid-principles/bDudekCybersecurity.github.io/README.md

 **Objective: Clarify what the project aims to achieve (e.g., solving a problem, creating a new tool, learning a specific technology).**

-I plan to create a website using Github that will have the information I learned through the course at Cybrary.
-There are activities within the course that will allow me to apply my knowledge and later document it on the website.
+I plan to create a website using Github that will have the information I learned through the course at Cybrary and ISC2.
+There are activities within both courses that will allow me to apply my knowledge and later document it on the website.

 **Steps: